-- 1. Begg, David et al. Economics.
-McGraw-Hill Edition, 2014. - 2.
-Peter Jochumzen: Essentials of Macroeconomics.
-2010. www.bookboon.com - 3.
-Ian Jaques: Mathematics for Economics and Business, Addison-Wesley
+1. Begg, David et al. Economics.
+McGraw-Hill Edition, 2014.

+2. Peter Jochumzen: Essentials of Macroeconomics.
+2010. www.bookboon.com

+3. Ian Jaques: Mathematics for Economics and Business, Addison-Wesley

-Title of the course: Enterprise Economics I. NEPTUN-code: GSXVG1QBNE Weekly teaching hours: l+cw+lb 2+0+0 Credit: 2 Exam type: tm Course leader: Ferenc Katona, Dr. Position: senior lecturer Required preliminary - knowledge:
+Title of the course: NEPTUN-code: Weeklyteachinghours:l+cw+lb2+2+0 Credit: 4 Enterprise Economics GSEVG2QBNE Exam type: e Course leader: Péter Szikora Dr. Position: senior lecturer Required preliminary knowledge: -

 The aim of the course is for students to acquire knowledge which will enable them to deal with economic and financial problems from a corporate point of view.
 Students are introduced to the concepts of enterprise, objectives, business environment, business forms, value creation, production processes, organizational forms, strategy creation and corporate marketing.
 Students also gain an insight into the development of enterprises, different development strategies, problems of growing, optimal operational size and various other essential aspects of managing a corporation.
+Students are introduced into company asset management, labor management issues, cost management, cost accounting methodology, analysis of the economics of investments and the basics of corporate finance.
+Students also gain an insight into basic marketing concepts and methods.